techidaily/site-win11-tips/source/_posts/overcoming-disconnection-issues-with-ea-services-in-win.md

  A bad DNS server can cause internet connectivity issues.
 If you've never changed the DNS on your device, you're probably using the one assigned by your ISP.
 So, try changing it to see if it fixes the problem.

- Check out[how to change the DNS server on a Windows PC](https://www.makeuseof.com/change-dns-settings-windows-11/) for more information on how to do this.
+ Check out [how to change the DNS server on a Windows PC](https://www.makeuseof.com/change-dns-settings-windows-11/) for more information on how to do this.

  We recommend switching to Google DNS (8.8.8.8, 8.8.4.4) because it's more stable and offers faster response times.
 However, you can choose any DNS server that you prefer.